 - Analytical/performance Cookies: These Cookies collect information about how you and other visitors use our website, for instance, which pages you go to most often, and if you get error messages from web pages.
 We use data from these Cookies to help test designs and to ensure that a consistent look and feel is maintained on your visit to the website.
 All information these Cookies collect is aggregated and is used only to improve how a website works.

 - Functionality Cookies: These Cookies allow our website to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
-These Cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
+These Cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customize.
 They may also be used to provide services you have asked for such as watching a video.
 Additionally, these Cookies can be used to allow an optional service to function.
-The information these Cookies collect may be anonymised and these Cookies cannot track your browsing activity on other websites.
+The information these Cookies collect may be anonymized and these Cookies cannot track your browsing activity on other websites.

 - Pixel tags: These are also known as a clear GIF or web beacon.
 These are invisible tags placed on certain pages of our website but not on your computer.
 When you access these pages, pixel tags generate a generic notice of that visit.
 They usually work in conjunction with Cookies, registering when a particular device visits a particular page.
 If you turn off Cookies, the pixel tag will simply detect an anonymous website visit.